johnvenkiah/CI_PP3_John_Venkiah/README.md

 ### Testing of patient user stories

 <details>
-  <summary>View user story tests</summary>
+  <summary>View patient user story tests</summary>

-#### 1. I would like to be able to book an appointment at a time of my choosing, should the appointement be available
+#### Patient user story 1: I would like to be able to book an appointment at a time of my choosing, should the appointement be available

 **Covered by feature 1: The Patient Booking System**